Introduction: Easy Audio Effects Circuit + Amp

 Attach push buttons or other switch actuators between AFX/n and AFX/GND where n is 0 - 10 (so AFX/0, AFX/1, ...
 AFX/10).
 These can be individually grounded to provide up to 11 selectable triggers for your audio as described in the next step.The photo shows only the connection for one of the selectable triggers (AFX/3) to GND.

-NOTE: This wiring is intended to support powering the circuit using a USB data cable attached to either your laptop or power outlet.
-You can also power this circuit with 3 AA batteries.
+NOTE: This wiring is intended to support powering the circuit using a USB data cable attached to a power outlet.
+(You will not be able to power the board with your laptop for the reason described in Step 3.)
+You can also power this circuit with 3 or 4 AA batteries.
 If you wish to do this, you need to wire the positive end of the battery holder to AFX/Vin.
-Move the wire from AFX/Bus to the breadboard pos(+) rail to instead connect AFX/Vin to the breadboard pos(+) rail.
+Add a wire that connects AFX/Vin to the breadboard pos(+) rail.

 Step 3: Setup the Audio FX Board